tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

 #> # … with 5 more rows
 ```

 `read_sheet()` is the main "read" function of googlesheets4 and should remind you of other table-reading functions, like `readr::read_csv()` and `readxl::read_excel()`.
-It also goes by another name: `range_read()`, which is the "correct" name according to googlesheets4's naming conventions.
+It also goes by another name: `range_read()`, which is the most correct name according to googlesheets4's naming conventions.
 Either name is fine!
 It's OK if you don't care about this, I just want to give you a heads up.
 If you make extensive use of googlesheets4, you'll notice there are 3 large families of functions, with the prefixes `gs4_`, `sheet_`, and `range_`.
 The prefix conveys a function's scope of operation.

 Remember there are [articles](https://googlesheets4.tidyverse.org/articles/index.html) that go into much more depth.